Jeremy-Barrass/mmt-tech-test/README.md

 ## Setup

-* Ensure of you have the [dotnet SDK](https://dotnet.microsoft.com/download) installed for your system.
+* Ensure you have the [dotnet SDK](https://dotnet.microsoft.com/download) installed for your system.

-* Open you SQL DB manager and start a new query.
+* Open your SQL DB manager and start a new query.
 Copy and past the contents of **database/db_schema.sql** into this query and run it.

 * Create (if desired) or grant an existing user the appropriate permissions to view the database and its schemas.